 The political scientist, Caroline Fourest, agrees and she notes something else.
-To bury Vatican II the Pope Benedict XVI is not launching a frontal attack.
-Instead, she says, he appears to be trying to quietly undermine the separation of church and state recognised by Vatican II by substituting what he calls “positive secularism”.
+To bury Vatican II Pope Benedict XVI did not launch a frontal attack.
+Instead, she says, he tried to quietly undermine the separation of church and state recognised by Vatican II by substitutingwhat he called “positive secularism”.
 For this idea was not the brainchild of President Sarkozy of France, but came from Pope Benedict himself: a papal Trojan horse.
-According to Fourest, he Pope has also used the same indirect strategy to “reinterpret” Vatican II (repeatedly stressing its “continuity” with traditional Church teaching).
+According to Fourest, the Pope has also used the same indirect strategy to “reinterpret” Vatican II (repeatedly stressing its “continuity” with traditional Church teaching).
 His interpretation of Church doctrine has been anchored in the Catechism that he wrote when he was doctrinal guardian before becoming pope.

 Even under Vatican II “error” should only enjoy limited rights, leaving concordat privileges untouched (1962-65)

 Excerpt from Fr.
 Prof. Brian W. Harrison, O.S. of the Pontifical Catholic University of Puerto Rico

 [The Second Vatican Council's Declaration on Religious Freedom was called Dignitatis Humanae (Of the Dignity of the Human Person)]